gotchoices/MyCHIPs/README.md

 I want MyCHIPs to be free for everyone to use, but only if they will use it in good-faith commerce and trade as it is intended.

 ### Current Project Status:
-The _holy grail_ of MyCHIPs has been a network implementation of the lift protocol introduced in an intuitive way in [this article](http://gotchoices.org/mychips/coupon.html) and explained in some more technical detail in [this article](http://gotchoices.org/mychips/acdc.html).
+The _holy grail_ of MyCHIPs has been a network implementation of the lift protocol, which is introduced in an intuitive way in [this article](http://gotchoices.org/mychips/coupon.html) and explained in some more technical detail in [this article](http://gotchoices.org/mychips/acdc.html).